kensanata/just-halberds/Knives.md

 ### Summary of the rules

-Character creation: Roll 2d6 for Strength, Dexterity, Endurance and Intelligence.
-Use Education-2 and Status-2 unless you’re inheriting from your parents.
-You start without talents.

 Task resolution: Roll 2d6 ≤ attribute + talent to succeed.
 If it’s very hard, you might have to roll 3d6 ≤ attribute + talent.
 If you do not have the talent, then roll 2d6 ≤ attribute - 2.